reiver/learn-golang-in-one-day/README.md

 Why do people write **code** — People write **code** to tell computers what to do.

-(In this workshop we will be telling computers what to do — and we will write thes instructions to the computer in the **Go** programming language.)
+(In this workshop we will be telling computers what to do — and we will write these instructions to the computer in the **Go** programming language.)

 A person who writes **code** is commonly called: